drago-ex/permission/readme.md

 All presenters extending `BasePresenter` will then have automatic authorization checks applied.

 Unauthorized access:
-- not logged in â†’ redirect to Sign:in
+- not logged in redirect to Sign:in
-- logged in but forbidden â†’ HTTP 403
+- logged in but forbidden HTTP 403

 ### Privilege resolution